Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-Français.txt

 -Fixed install error for Russian version, by Arkie.

 4.6 - 2023-05-10
--Freed miners in the occupied mine should leave (Serpents of Abbathor).
+-Freed miners and Amnish guards should leave (Serpents of Abbathor).
 -Removed wrong string refs from cres (Serpents of Abbathor).
 -Taken mine should no longer contain contaminatd ore (Serpents of Abbathor).
+-Removed wrong automap notes (AC4404.are).